 The Steelstacks grounds host a giant outdoor vendor fair reminiscent of a traditional German holiday market.
 Approximately 150 artisans sell their wares under four large heated tents each weekend from November 22 through December 22.
 Travel + Leisure named Christkindlmarkt one of the best holiday markets in the country.
 Artisans drawn from everywhere on the East Coast offer a variety of handmade goods.
 Unique gift ideas run the gamut from wooden signs and purses to ornaments and home décor.
 Shop in a festive environment filled with Christmas music and visits from Santa Claus.
 Ice carving and glass blowing demonstrations are held regularly.
 Outside the tents, visitors can enjoy artisan huts, fire pits and igloos.
 There are also plenty of food merchants to ward off any hunger attacks.

 See the sights from the comfort of a heated motor coach.
 A costumed guide shares insights and tidbits on a trip around Christmas City.
 While not a “lights” tour, this 90-minute excursion visits the North and South Sides of Bethlehem, with many area’s decorated for the season.
 Points of interest include the famous giant star atop South Mountain.
-Find out about Bethlehem’s holiday traditions from yesterday and today.
+Find out about the traditions behind the holidays in Bethlehem.

 Traditional Moravian Christmas Trees are surrounded by ornate hand-crafted figures at the base.
 Known as Putz, the pieces usually depict scenes from the Nativity.
 Take a self-guided tour to four historic sites to see a collection of authentic displays.
 The elaborate sets feature animals, buildings and intricate details.